-Because options prices are dependent upon the prices of their underlying securities, options can be used in various combinations to earn profits with reduced risk.
+Because options prices are dependent upon the prices of their underlying securities, options can be used in various combinations to earn profits with reduced risk, even in directionless markets.
 Below is a list of the most common strategies, but there are many more—infinitely more.
 But this list will give you an idea of the possibilities.
 Any investor contemplating these strategies should keep in mind the risks, which are more complex than with simple stock options, the tax consequences, the margin requirements, and the commissions that must be paid to effect these strategies.
-One particular risk to remember is that any American-style options — which are most options where the exercise must be settled by delivering the underlying asset rather than by paying cash — that you write can be exercised at any time; thus, the consequences of being assigned an exercise before expiration must be considered.
+One particular risk to remember is that American-style options — which are most options where the exercise must be settled by delivering the underlying asset rather than by paying cash — that you write can be exercised at any time; thus, the consequences of being assigned an exercise before expiration must be considered.
 (The examples in this article ignore transaction costs.)

 On October 6, 2006, you own 1,000 shares of Microsoft stock, which is currently trading at $27.87 per share.
 You write 10 call contracts for Microsoft with a strike price of $30 per share that expire in January, 2007.
 You receive .35 per share for your calls, which equals $35.00 per contract for a total of $350.00.
 If Microsoft doesn’t rise above $30, you get to keep the premium as well as the stock.
 If Microsoft is above $30 per share at expiration, then you still get $30,000 for your stock, and you still get to keep the $350 premium.